-Standard time zones are 15° wide, since 360°/24 hours = 15°/hour.
-They are numbered by hour starting from the Prime Meridian (longitude 0°), which runs through Greenwich, England.
+Standard time zones are 15 degrees wide, since 360 degrees divided by 24 hours equals 15 degrees per hour.
+They are numbered by hour starting from the Prime Meridian (longitude 0degrees), which runs through Greenwich, England.
 The Greenwich clock shows what's called Greenwich Mean Time (GMT).
 The numbering system makes it easy to find the time in other zones.

 GMT vs. UTC